zsun9/mmbforecastdoc/docs/data.md

     Ideally, `variables` would contain the IDs of all the data series.
 However, due to some unknown issues regarding ALFRED's API, one can only download series that have same frequency each time.
 A convenient way to do so is to type in IDs of the series that share the same frequency for each row, and uncomment one row each time to download data.

 !!!Note
 	When raw data are being downloaded, their basic information are also being automatically written to `./data/raw_variable_description.csv`.
-Raw data has to be documented in this file before they can be retrived by the Python scripts.
+Raw data has to be documented in this file before they can be retrieved by the Python scripts.

 `./scripts/raw_rtdsm_gb_spf.py` is a Python program for scraping raw data from the RTDSM, Greenbook, and SPF.
 Data from these sources will be downloaded to the paths `./data/raw/rtdsm`, `./data/raw/greenbook`, and `./data/raw/spf`, respectively.